-The Frank Church – River of No Return Wilderness Map produced by the US Forest Service contains the most up-to-date information on access roads, trails, campsites, terrain, and points of interest within the Frank Church – River of No Return Wilderness.
+The Frank Church – River of No Return Wilderness Map produced by the US Forest Service contains information on access roads, trails, campsites, terrain, and points of interest within the Frank Church – River of No Return Wilderness.
 All wilderness maps contain contour lines, a topographic quad index and contact phone numbers, and the vast majority contain planning tips and descriptions of the terrain.

 Few places in America, and nowhere outside of Alaska, provide a Wilderness experience to match the sheer magnitude of the Frank Church-River of No Return, the second largest unit of the National Wilderness Preservation System in the Lower 48.